How to Use Pendulum Charts

 Charts come in different shapes, though my favorite - because, in my opinion, it is easiest to read - is the half circle, like the one below.

 In the Alpha-Numeric pendulum chart shown here, you can ask anything that can be answered by letters, numbers, or percentages (such as names, dates, quantities, etc.).
-Click on below chart for purchase details.
+Chart below is available as a downloadable pdf at our Etsy shop.

 Positioning - you, the chart, and the pendulum